kovrichard/venv-linux/README.md

 After completing, the virtual environment is activated and the path to the python excutable is printed out to check success.

+To stop the environment, you should type

+`deactivate` from the folder, where you set it up.

+To start it again, use

+`source env/bin/activate`